 - Tax Returns – The IRS stores paper tax returns as digital documents, as many people now file returns electronically.
 If audited, necessary documents can be retrieved more quickly via an electronic system.

-- Documents for Court Proceedings – There are rarely objections to using a copy of original documents, because if altered in any way it’s easily-discoverable fraud and leads to sanctions such as the lawyer being disbarred.
+- Documents for Court Proceedings – There are rarely objections to using a copy of original documents, because if altered in any way it’s easily-discoverable fraud and leads to sanctions such as disbarring the lawyer.

-- All Other Client Documents – Unless it falls into a category mentioned above where it’s required or highly recommended to maintain original paper records, documents like medical records can be scanned into an electronic document management system and old paper copies can be discarded.
+- All Other Client Documents – Unless they fall into a category from above, you can scan documents like medical records into an electronic document management system.
+You can discard the old paper copies.

 When You Don’t Need It, Shred It

+Businesses still have a responsibility to preserve sensitive client and customer information—regardless of its format and how it’s stored.
+With a digital copy safely stored in an electronic system, you should securely shred the old paper copy.
 One of the best ways to do this is implementing a shred-all policy for any documents scanned into the system.
-Shred-all policies are easy to follow for all employees, as once a document is copied to digital format, it’s immediately shredded—in turn minimizing chances for a data breach.
+Shred-all policies are easy to follow for all employees.
+Once a document is in a digital format, immediately shred it.
+In turn, it minimizes the chances of a data breach.

-Electronic document management systems are a great way to boost your work efficiency while still maintaining a secure storage system for company documents, but it’s important for you to be sure you’re sticking to the best practices for properly keeping or shredding your hard-copies as well.
+Electronic document management systems are a great way to boost your work efficiency while still maintaining a secure storage system for company documents.
+However, you need to be sure you’re sticking to the best practices for properly keeping or shredding your hard copies as well.

-At Record Nations, we partner with a nationwide network of scanning, shredding, and electronic document management providers—helping to connect your business with the necessary services to ensure you have all your security and legal bases covered.
+At Record Nations, we partner with a nationwide network of scanning, shredding, and electronic document management providers.
+We’ll connect your business with the necessary services to ensure you have all your security and legal bases covered.

-To get started with comparing personalized bids for your project or to learn more about any of our available services, just give us a call at (866) 385-3706, fill out the form, or contact us directly using our live chat to get free quotes on records shredding, scanning, and storage from providers in your area.
+To start, just give us a call at (866) 385-3706, fill out the form, or contact us directly using our live chat.
+We’ll get you free quotes on records shredding, scanning, and storage from providers in your area.